Midland University is committed to supporting all of our military and veteran-affiliated students in furthering their education.

 Yellow Ribbon GI Education Enhancement Program

 This program allows U.S. higher education institutions to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
-The institution can contribute up to 50% of those expenses, and the VA will match the institution’s same amount.
-Midland University is proud to participate at the full 50% level.
+Eligibility is dependent on the level of institutional scholarship funding and may not be available to some students.

 Scholarships for Military Members and Dependents